turingschool-projects/dsst-summer/sessions/js-2.md

 - See [vocab](http://frontend.turing.io/lessons/module-1/js-1.html) for JS I
 - `Anonymous Function` A function without a name
 - `Scope` Determines the accessibility/visibility of variables and other expressions
-- `Hoisting` The process of implicitly moving the declaration of variables and functions to the top of their scope
 - `Literal`  A way of declaring a data structure and its values at the same time
 - `Array` Used to store a list of data items/multiple values under a single variable name
 - `Loops` A quick and easy way to do something repeatedly